Sander470/Boer-Bert/Designs/Style-guide.md

 ## Colour use
 Here, 'blocks' refers to the blocks of colour, or cards, seen on the site.
 Their purpose is to add a little more interesting and colourfull visuals to the site.

-The background of the site is standard the off-white colour, but to add more variation longer pages have different backgrounds per section.
+The background of the site is standard the off-white colour, but to add more variation pages have different backgrounds per section.
 One section is one topic.

 |    | **Background** | **Block** | **Text**  |
 |------------|----------------|-----------|-----------|